marziamura/blog/src/content/posts/positivesexualeducation.md

 Last year I started a new professional journey joining Erin at
 <a href="https://www.getgilly.com">Gilly</a> as technical co-founder.

-Gilly's mission is to improve the sexual life of couples who are really busy, especially after they had children, and are struggling to find quality me/couple time. <br/>
+Gilly's mission is to improve the sexual life of couples who are really busy, especially after they had children, and are finding it hard to find quality time together as a couple. <br/>
-Erin and I met by pure chance, and until then I could have never ever imagined myself working in the sex-tech industry.
+Erin and I met by pure chance, and until then I never would have imagined myself working in the sex-tech industry.

 For me, and I know I am not unique in this, sex had always been a topic "we don't talk about".
-A tabu.
+A taboo.
-But, as the two of us started dating as business partners, I soon realized how important it is to break free from this negative thinking not just for couples, but for every single human being.
+But, as the two of us started dating as business partners, I soon realized how important it is to break free from this negative thinking, not just for couples, but for every single human being.

 The vast majority of people do not talk about sex.
 Let me be more specific, people do not talk positively about sex.
-Most of the language we hear in everyday life referring to it, is negative, offensive, denigratory.
+Most of the language we hear in everyday life referring to it, is negative, offensive, demeaning.
 Negative sexual connotations are used to insult people, especially women.

 Then, I wonder how much the gender inequality we experience in our lives is rooted in the fact that the education on such a fundamental aspect of our lives is neglected, and the void left by it is replaced by prejudice, non-biological based "explanations" of our anatomy and ultimately porn.

-I wonder, how many women or people in the LGTB community have been insulted on the road or even in the workplace in the total indifference of people witnessing it.
-How much has that impacted their self-confidence and their ability to express themselves freely?
+I wonder, how many bad experiences happen in the workplace.
+Do we talk enough about them?
+How much do they impact our self-confidence and our ability to feel respected and express ourself freely?

 It did happen to me, more than once, but here is maybe the worst episode I have experienced.

-The company I worked with, was organizing some big sport event that included team competitions.
+The company I worked for, was organizing some big sport event that included team competitions.
 As it is often the case in IT, women were underrepresented and so the company was trying to encourage them to participate by awarding some extra points to the teams who included them.
 So I was approached by a group of colleagues in the office:

 He - _Hey Marzia, would you like to join our team?
 We need a girl._<br/>